Do you change your wardrobe weekly, monthly, or yearly?

-It’s quite challenging to do a complete revamp of wardrobe if you are like many.
+Like many, it’s quite challenging to do a complete revamp of their wardrobe.

 They have no fixed time, so they only add a few clothes when they have funds to spare.